Ilorin Emirate

 The Ilorin Emirate is a traditional state based in the city of Ilorin in Kwara State, Nigeria.
 It is largely populated by the Yoruba-speaking people, though the kingdom is a hybrid state due to the influence of the many other tribes that make up the city.
-It is one of the Banza Bakwai - or copy-cats of the legitimate Hausa Kingdoms - as a result of it being part of the Sokoto Caliphate.

 History

-The first settlers in Ilorin were Barubas who lived there for many years and considered the area their own; they left with no known reason.
-Then came Ojo Isekuse, a Yoruba hermit, who lived by the sharpening stone where hunters gathered to sharpen their wares.
+The first settlers in Ilorin were Yoruba from old Oyo, then the Baribas also came and lived there for many years and considered the area their own; they left with no known reason.
+Then came another Yoruba named Ojo Isekuse, he was a Yoruba hermit, who lived by the sharpening stone where hunters gathered to sharpen their wares.
 Ilorin was named after the sharpening stone which still exists today.
 Ojo Isekuse allegedly left after committing incest with his daughter, and another family named Asaju settled near the sharpening stone.

 It was after the Asajus that numerous people settled in different independent hamlets around the area called Ilorin today.